 Covaxin For Kids: Facts You Need To Know

 3 Min Read

 The COVID 19 pandemic that started in 2020 has impacted a lot of us in many different ways.
 From physical health and mental health, the lockdowns affected the economy as well.
 Even though the vaccinations for adults were available (Covaxin, Covishield, Sputnik) and brought some relief, it also raised many questions about protecting young citizens as well.
-Many caregivers worried if children/kids will be able to get vaccinated against the novel virus as well.
+Many caregivers were worried if children/kids will be able to get vaccinated against the novel virus as well.
 The infection rate in children is less compared to the adult population and so are the complications, but that does not mean they don’t need to be vaccinated.
-Covaxin has officially been approved for children from ages 2 to 18.
-This article will talk about the news, as well as reiterate why children need to be vaccinated ASAP.
+Covaxin was officially been approved for children from ages 2 to 18.
+Also, from Jan 3, 2022, children aged 15 to 18 can get the Covaxin first dose of vaccine.

 Covaxin for kids